 Topic Number 602 - Child and Dependent Care Credit

 You may be able to claim the child and dependent care credit if you paid expenses for the care of a qualifying individual to enable you (and your spouse, if filing a joint return) to work or actively look for work.
-You may not take this credit if your filing status is married filing separately.
+Generally, you may not take this credit if your filing status is married filing separately.
+However, see What’s Your Filing Status? in Publication 503.pdf, Child and Dependent Care Expenses, which describes an exception for certain taxpayers living apart from their spouse and meeting other requirements.
 The amount of the credit is a percentage of the amount of work-related expenses you paid to a care provider for the care of a qualifying individual.
 The percentage depends on your adjusted gross income.

 The total expenses that you may use to calculate the credit may not be more than $3,000 (for one qualifying individual) or $6,000 (for two or more qualifying individuals).
 Expenses paid for the care of a qualifying individual are eligible expenses if the primary reason for paying the expense is to assure the individual's well-being and protection.
 If you received dependent care benefits that you exclude or deduct from your income, you must subtract the amount of those benefits from the dollar limit that applies to you.